Prettyhtml/prettyhtml/README.md

 ## Why

-Prettier has no support for template syntaxes like Angular or Vue.
-There is an open [PR](https://github.com/prettier/prettier/pull/4753) but there is no agreement on it.
-In the meantime I need a general formatter in order to talk less about formatting.
+While prettier has basic HTML support soon it's far from useful ([Issue 5098](https://github.com/prettier/prettier/issues/5098)) and there are too many opinions.
+Therefore I don't like how the formatter is implemented because they don't encapsulate the different aspect of a formatter in plugins or modules which make it very hard to get into it.
+Due to the awesome groundwork by the [rehype](https://github.com/rehypejs/rehype) we can rely on a specification and use all plugins of the ecosystem.
+I love prettier for everything else but in the meantime I need a general formatter in order to talk less about formatting.
 Prettyhtml should be able to format any superset of HTML as long it is parseable with minor tweaks.
 We use a modified version of the Angular 6 template parser.
-Some other packages from the [rehype](https://github.com/rehypejs/rehype) ecosystem were modified to our needs.

 ## Acknowledgement